A/V Room Guidelines

 Furniture is not to be moved outside of any room or outside of the building.
 If additional furniture is needed, such as for outdoor events, you must make your own arrangements.
 Houston Enterprises is a discount supplier for furniture rentals.

 Most rooms have a data projector, projection screen, and a laptop umbilical.
 Some rooms have a resident computer and other a/v equipment.
 Many rooms have additional equipment.
 See room guide for more information on what is offered in each space.

 Problems with the resident a/v equipment in most SCS classrooms and conference rooms should be reported to the SCS A/V Help line x8-2608 (available 24/7).
 The SCS Help Desk has some items available to borrow.
-These currently include a conference phone, portable data projector, television and VCR cart, and wireless microphones for some of the conference and classrooms.
+These currently include a conference phone, portable data projector, and wireless microphones for some of the conference and classrooms.
 For more information, including a FAQ and troubleshooting guide, please see the AV-Help pages.